-There are some who believe that psilocybin has roots that date back to ancient civilizations, though there is no definitive evidence of that.
-The following is some of the history of psilocybin:
+Some believe that psilocybin has roots that date back to ancient civilizations.
+There is no definitive evidence of this being true.

-- Several documents of tribal societies giving reverence to psychedelic mushrooms.
-These show that they used them spiritually and therapeutically for millennia.
+- Several documents of tribal societies give reverence to psychedelic mushrooms.
+These show they used them as a spiritual and therapeutic tool for millennia.

-- Nahuatl language, used by the Mayan and Aztecs, named the mushrooms Teonanácatl, which translates into “flesh of the gods”.
+- The Nahuatl language, used by the Mayan and Aztecs, named the mushrooms Teonanácatl.
+This translates to “flesh of the gods”.

-- Siberian indigenous tribes ritualized red and white spotted hallucinogenic mushrooms, typically consumed by reindeer.
-This mushroom produces different effects than the psilocybin, but was also used for practical reasons.
+- Siberian indigenous tribes ritualized red and white spotted hallucinogenic mushrooms.
+These mushrooms were consumed by reindeer.
+This mushroom produces different effects than the psilocybin.
+It was also used for practical reasons.

-- The Egyptians, Romans, and Greeks, who were all philosophically and scientifically advanced, also had a fondness for psychedelic mushrooms.
+- The Egyptians, Romans, and Greeks were all philosophical and scientifically advanced.
+They also had a fondness for psychedelic mushrooms.

-- In Ancient Greece, there were cults that held ritual ceremonies to worship the goddess Demeter.
-They used a psychoactive brew that was thought to contain a mix of psilocybin, Ergot fungus (where LSD comes from), and Amanita Muscaria mushrooms.
-These ceremonies were called “The Eleusinian Mysteries” and were often attended by the upper-class, scholarly, artists and philosophers such as Plato, Homer and Aristotle.
+- Ancient Greece had cults that held ritual ceremonies to worship the goddess Demeter.
+A mix of psilocybin, Ergot fungus and Amanita Muscaria mushrooms were commonly used.
+These ceremonies were called “The Eleusinian Mysteries”.
+They were often attended by the upper-class, artists, and philosophers.

 - The Egyptians had artwork showing mushrooms.
 They had terms for psychoactive varieties that translated to “sons of the gods” or “food of the gods”.
 They believed mushrooms were placed on the earth by the god Osiris since they do not grow from seeds.

-- In 1799, a British family picked Liberty Caps (Psilocybe Semilanceata) from the Thames River shore and cooked them in a meal.
-A short while later, they started to experience pupil dilation, hysteria and euphoria.
+- In 1799, a British family picked Liberty Caps and cooked them in a meal.
+These could be found around the Thames River shore.
+A short while later, they started to experience pupil dilation, hysteria, and euphoria.

-- In 1803, a new taxonomic classification of a new species was named- Agaricus Semilanceatus.
-This was changed to Psilocybe Semilanceata in 1871.
+- In 1803, a new classification of the taxonomic species was named Agaricus Semilanceatus.
+This changed to Psilocybe Semilanceata in 1871.

-- In 1957, the term “Magic Mushrooms” was introduced in a Life Magazine exposé.
-The author of that article, R. Gordon Wasson, and his wife had participated in an indigenous mushroom ceremony in 1955.
-This took place in Huautla de Jiménez in Oaxaca Mexico and was guided by Maria Sabina, a shaman.
+- In 1957, the term “Magic Mushrooms” was featured in a Life Magazine exposé.
+R. Gordon Wasson is the author of the article.
+R. Gordon Wasson and his wife had participated in an indigenous mushroom ceremony in 1955.
+This took place in Huautla de Jiménez in Oaxaca Mexico.
+Maria Sabina, a shaman, guided this ceremony.

-- In 1958, Albert Hoffman, a chemist who discovered LSD, isolated and identified psilocybin and psilocin as active ingredients in the mushrooms that Wasson had been given.
-He successfully produced synthetic versions of both compounds and they were sold by Sandoval Pharmaceuticals.
+- In 1958, Albert Hoffman isolated and identified psilocybin and psilocin.
+These chemicals are the active ingredients in mushrooms.
+Synthetic versions of both compounds had been sold by Sandoval Pharmaceuticals.
 They were named Indocybin.

-- Upon reading the article, Harvard professor Timothy Leary went to Mazatepec in Mexico to experience the mushrooms.
-When he returned, he and Richard Lapert, who also had experience with the mushrooms, founded the Harvard Psilocybin Project in 1960.
+- Harvard professor Timothy Leary went to Mazatepec in Mexico to experience the mushrooms.
+He and Richard Lapert collaborated and found the Harvard Psilocybin Project in 1960.
 They believed these could solve “the western man’s” emotional issues.
-At that time, psilocybin was legal and they were able to obtain pharmaceutical grade psilocybin from Sandoz.
+Psilocybin was legal and they were able to get pharmaceutical-grade psilocybin.
+They collected it from Sandoz.
 They conducted several experiments using it.

 - The project had good intentions but also had problems, too.
-There were concerns with safety, administration protocols and abuse of power.
-Leary and Alpert were accused of substance abuse and were reprimanded but allowed to continue their research on the condition of their sobriety.
-In 1963, they were caught giving psychedelics to undergrads, even though only graduate students were allowed in the project.
-They were immediately fired and they moved on to their next idea- “The Zihuatanejo Project”.
+There were concerns with safety, administration protocols, and abuse of power.
+Leary and Lapert were accused of substance abuse.
+They were reprimanded but continued their research on the condition of their sobriety.
+In 1963, they gave psychedelics to undergrads and got caught.
+Even though graduate students were allowed in the project.
+They were immediately fired and they moved on to their next idea – “The Zihuatanejo Project”.
 This was a psychedelic retreat in Mexico and did not last very long.

 - In the 1960s, psychedelic drugs increased quickly.

 - In 1971, the UN Convention on Psychotropic Substances banned these drugs.
-This convention wanted to stop the growing popularity of these drugs and the disillusionment with “the system” that usually followed using them.
+This convention wanted to stop the growing popularity of these drugs.
+The disillusionment with “the system” that usually followed using them was a concern.

 - Richard Nixon agreed and passed the Controlled Substances Act in May 1972.
 He launched the War on Drugs.

-- In 1997 at The University of Zurich, Dr. Frank Vollenweider led a team of researchers in a psilocybin study.
-They wanted to see whether the brain, while under the influence of psilocybin, was the same as the brain function of those with chronic schizophrenia.
+- Dr. Frank Vollenweider led a team of researchers in a psilocybin study in 1977.
+This took place at The University of Zurich.
+They wanted to see if psilocybin brain function is comparable to that of a schizophrenic.
 The findings showed significant differences.
 Psilocybin increased brain activity in many areas.
-This study was the catalyst for major studies at other institutions such as The Heffter Institute, The Beckley Foundation, Johns Hopkins University and The University of Toronto.
-These studies have found psilocybin to be an effective treatment in several psychological conditions.
+This study was the catalyst for major studies at other institutions including:

-- Because of the growing research, legalizing mushrooms is an idea that is talked about more and more in the US.
-New Mexico has a loophole and they are allowed to grow them.
-Denver, Oakland and Santa Cruz have decriminalized mushrooms.
+Because of the growing research, legalizing mushrooms is an idea that may become a reality in the U.S. New Mexico has a loophole and they are allowed to grow them.
+Denver, Oakland, and Santa Cruz have decriminalized mushrooms.
 More than 100 other cities are considering the same action.

 What Are The Side Effects of Psilocybin?